ferranpalma/Environment-Setup-Files/README.md

 In order to have this set up installed and running in your computer, this are the required steps

 1. Install [Oh My Zsh](https://ohmyz.sh/)
+2. Install [Zsh Vi Mode](https://github.com/jeffreytse/zsh-vi-mode?tab=readme-ov-file#%EF%B8%8F-installation) to use vim motions within the terminal.
-2. Make sure to have a .config folder in your root directory.
+3. Make sure to have a .config folder in your root directory.
-3. Run this command to install the [Tmux plugin manager](https://github.com/tmux-plugins/tpm).
+4. Run this command to install the [Tmux plugin manager](https://github.com/tmux-plugins/tpm).
 ```
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```
-4. Run this command to clone this repository.
+5. Run this command to clone this repository.
 ```
 git clone https://github.com/ferranpalma/Environment-Setup-Files.git ~/ENV_WD
 ```

 > Note that ENV_WD is the working directory where you want all your environment setup files to live.

-5. Create a [soft link](https://man7.org/linux/man-pages/man1/ln.1.html) for zsh to find your configuration file.
+6. Create a [soft link](https://man7.org/linux/man-pages/man1/ln.1.html) for zsh to find your configuration file.
 ```
 ln -s ~/ENV_WD/.zshrc ~/.zshrc
 ```
-6. Create a [soft link](https://man7.org/linux/man-pages/man1/ln.1.html) for Neovim to find your configuration files.
+7. Create a [soft link](https://man7.org/linux/man-pages/man1/ln.1.html) for Neovim to find your configuration files.
 ```
 ln -s ~/ENV_WD/.config/nvim/ ~/.config/
 ```
-7. Create a [soft link](https://man7.org/linux/man-pages/man1/ln.1.html) for tmux to find your configuration file.
+8. Create a [soft link](https://man7.org/linux/man-pages/man1/ln.1.html) for tmux to find your configuration file.
 ```
 ln -s ~/ENV_WD/.tmux.conf ~/.tmux.conf
 ```
-8. Install the tmux plugins by creating a session, opening it and using `<Ctrl+a> + I`.
+9. Install the tmux plugins by creating a session, opening it and using `<Ctrl+a> + I`.
 Maybe closing the terminal is needed in order for everything to work.

 ## Tmux 📟